ohitsmekatie/course-dbt/exercises/week-3-questions.md

 - dbt expectations

 in a "real world" scenario I could see some of the fivetran packages being really helpful for cleaning up data from marketing & ad sources.

+## Snapshots

+The following products changed from week 2 to 3:
+- Monstera
+- Philodendron
+- Pothos
+- String of pearls